knative/docs/docs/eventing/samples/kafka/binding/README.md

 1. (Optional) Deploy the Event Display Service via kn cli:

-   Alernatively, you can create the knative service using the `kn` cli like below
+   Alternatively, you can create the knative service using the `kn` cli like below

    ```